Tips on Applying for Fellowships

 - Start even earlier!
 Ideally, you will present a consistent pattern of academic and extracurricular activities that fit the fellowship’s purpose.
 A personal history is not built in one semester.
 If your interests and goals change along the way, that’s fine too; think about how to connect your newfound passion with your previous experiences.

 - Draft your personal statement!
 A personal statement is central to many fellowship applications.
 For some it is virtually all you will submit.
 The first draft is the hardest, so start now.
 Note overlapping opportunities!
 Several different fellowships may match your goals and experience.
 Do the research to find out, and build on the work you’ve already done.
 Click here for advice on writing personal statements.

 - Consult the experts!
-The Office of Student Fellowships, Fellowship advisers, your own academic advisers and professors, and the Career Center are here to help you explore these opportunities at any stage in your Carleton career.
+The Dean of the College Office, the Career Center, Fellowship advisers, and your own academic advisers and professors are here to help you explore these opportunities at any stage in your Carleton career.
 Don’t wait until you see an announcement of something that looks interesting - take the initiative to let your professors, advisers, and mentors know about your hopes and dreams for life after Carleton, and ask them for advice on sources of funding to help you get there.

 - Stay in touch!
 Watch for fellowships announcements in the NNB, on bulletin boards, and in your e-mail.
 Our web site cannot list all of the many fellowships out there, so look for announcements throughout the year.

 - Consult with faculty advisers, your professors, and others as soon as possible.

 - Watch for announcements and information meetings throughout the year.

 - For Carleton-funded opportunities, visit the Dean of the College Office, Laird 131, to review successful proposal samples and get excellent advice.